We’re more than happy to introduce some speakers of our upcoming E-commerce Berlin Virtual conference.

 Current world situation clearly shows us that going omnichannel or at least having a one alternative channel is important.
 I’m a tech leader so it is not my job to guess business trends, but in technology being mobile ready and API ready is important and probably will be more relevant in the future.

 What is the best business book you’ve ever read?

-I prefer tech books rather than business ones and from them I strongly recommend Clean Architecture by Robert C. Martin.
+I prefer tech and leadership books rather than business ones and from them I strongly recommend Clean Architecture by Robert C. Martin.
 It is an absolute must for every software architect and senior developer.

 Hungry for more e-commerce tips?